xaaronc/epmread/README.md

     epmread --samples 100 0 4 10

-will read average 100 samples of channels 0, 4 and 10.
+will read and average 100 samples from channels 0, 4 and 10.